GerritForge/ghs-metrics-collector/gerrit/ghs-upload-pack-metrics/src/main/resources/Documentation/metrics-logging.md

   the effectiveness of bitmap indices in speeding up object retrieval operations.
 - totalTime - This metric records the total time (in milliseconds) that is spend on fetch/clone end-to-end including transfer time.
+- totalBytes - This metric records the total number of bytes written.
+This size includes the pack header, trailer, thin pack, and reused cached pack(s).